FlorianWilk/SpotMicroAI/README.md

 ![Parts](/Images/SpotMicroAI_FreeCad.png)

 I will use a NVIDIA Jetson Nano as Locomotion-Controller, which will be connected to the ArduinoMega via UART.
+UPDATE: The Arduino simply takes too much space when acting as Servo-Controller only.
+I replaced the Arduino with the Jetson Nano + 16 Channel PCA9685 I2C-Servo Driver.
+Pictures still show the Arduino-Version.

 ![JetsonNano](/Images/jetsonNano.jpg)